A couple kisses dramatically on a cliffside during their Cannon Beach elopement

 To legally marry in Oregon, you’ll need a marriage license from any Oregon county (Clatsop County is the closest).
 There’s a 3-day waiting period, but it can be waived for a small fee.
 You’ll also need an officiant and two witnesses—many elopement photographers are happy to sign as one witness, and if you’re alone, friendly strangers on the beach are usually glad to help.

-If you’re interested, I have a whole guide on how to elope at the Oregon Coast.
+If you’re interested, I have a whole guide on how to get married at Cannon Beach.